 Let me set up the next picture.

 My mom and I wore matching outfits on our last day there, completely by accident.

 But we wanted a pic of us together in our “matching outfits” because 1) we never get a pic of us together and B) uhh hellooo, “matching outfits”.

-So we were at this restaurant we like in downtown Chattanooga, do decided to pose in front of it:
+So we were at this restaurant we like in downtown Chattanooga, and decided to pose in front of it:

 The sign says BIG IS BETTER.